 - Be Judicious – Discern how best to combat the most urgent issue amongst many emerging issues.
 Knowing whether to fight a fire with fire/water/vacuum takes some practice, but at the very least have a sense of what will make a crisis worse.

 * What do I consider a successful leader?
 Successful leaders aren’t defined by how many decisions they have to make or how many people report to them.
+They are defined by how many leaders they send out into the world.
 They are defined by their consistent engagement with their community, that results in sustainable practices and proactive avoidance of burnout.
-Excellent leaders have made sure that their organization can survive long after they have left by ensuring they aren’t a single point of failure, by encouraging people to participate, and by committing to guarding their own resilience.
+They are defined by the resilience of an organization that can survive long after they have left by ensuring they aren’t a single point of failure, by encouraging people to participate, and by committing to guarding their own resilience.
 And, in any organization where coalitions are key, successful leaders are those who when faced with making really uncomfortable choices, can help people find the reasons to commit despite their disagreement.